OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 Use any pornographic or violence-glorifying materials or any contents that violate any applicable legislation for the protection of minors. or advertise or promote, offer or distribute any pornographic or violence-glorifying product or products which do not comply with any applicable legislation for the protection of minors

-Unreasonably annoy (particularly with spam) any other user (cf. §7 of the German Unfair Competition Act)
+Unreasonably annoy (particularly with spam) any other user (cf. section 7 of the German Unfair Competition Act)

 Use without authorization any contents protected by law (e.g. by copyright, trademark, patent, utility patent, or design patent laws), or advertise, promote, offer or distribute any goods or services protected by law.